Athlone: History

 Forty years later, during the pan-European War of the Grand Alliance (1688–97), the town was again of key strategic importance.
 In the Irish phase of the conflict (the Williamite War in Ireland of 1688–1691), Athlone was one of the Jacobite strongholds that defended the river-crossings into the Jacobite-held Province of Connacht following the Battle of the Boyne on 1 July 1690.
 That same year, Colonel Richard Grace's Jacobite forces in Athlone repelled an attack by 10,000 men led by Commander Douglas.
 In the following year's campaign, the Siege of Athlone saw a further assault by a larger allied force, during which the invading troops of King William and Queen Mary eventually overran the entire city.
 The defenders were forced to flee further west, toward the River Suck, at such speed that eyewitness accounts record that they "flung their cannons into the morass" as they fled.
 The most recently discovered account of the Siege of Athlone, written after the attack, on 5 July 1691, was found in 2004 in an archive in the Netherlands.
 The account was penned by the victorious commanding officer from the Republic of the Seven United Netherlands, general lieutenant Godard van Reede, in letters written to his family in mainland Europe.
 In the account, the commanding allied officer reported that half of Athlone's defenders retreated westward, towards the rest of their army, leaving almost 2,000 dead within the city walls and more than 100 taken prisoner, including dozens of officers.

-Following the Acts of Union 1800, Athlone continued as a constituency, sending one MP to the House of Commons of the United Kingdom from 1801 to 1885.
+From 1801, under the Acts of Union 1800, the borough constituency of a constituency was represented by one MP in the House of Commons of the United Kingdom.
+It was disfranchised in 1885.

+In Samuel Lewis's Topographical Dictionary of Ireland, published in 1837, it is described as "a borough, market and post-town, and an important military station, partly in the barony of Brawney, county of Westmeath, and province of Leinster, and partly in the barony of Athlone, county of Roscommon, and province of Connaught".

-In the 1970s the Republican Éire Nua programme proposed making Athlone the capital of a federal United Ireland.
+In the 1970s, Éire Nua, a Sinn Féin programme, proposed making Athlone the capital of a federal United Ireland.